mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 ## PSWSMan module for WinRM PSRemoting on Linux
 {{% alert warning %}}
-We ended up using WinRM remoting as we encountered a problem with using the SSH remoting feature.
+In this test, WinRM remoting was used as the author encountered a problem with using the SSH remoting feature.
 It may have something to do with passing in the domain with the username and `New-PSSession` not being happy about it.
 Although, it works if using plain old `ssh` command as seen above.
 {{% /alert %}}
-To use WinRM remoting feature on Linux, we need to install `PSWSMan` module.[^8]
+To use WinRM remoting feature on Linux, `PSWSMan` module needs to be installed.[^8]

 To do so:
 ```bash